skip to main content

 • Housing variety at different prices can help address the issue of housing affordability.

-• Inclusive Housing Strategy and Delivery Program provides recommendations to encourage diverse and affordable housing for the next 20 years.
+• Inclusive Housing Strategy and Delivery Program (PDF 9.70 MB) provides recommendations to encourage diverse and affordable housing for the next 20 years.

 Continue to encourage housing along transport corridors